Skip to main content

 About

-Puzzle Quest: Immortal Edition is a single player casual role playing game.
+Puzzle Quest: Immortal Edition is a single player casual role playing game with fantasy, medieval and historical themes.
 It was developed by Infinity Plus 2 and was released on September 18, 2025.
 It received mostly positive reviews from both critics and players.

 Skip User Reviews